Skip to content

 is a threat.

-I assume by default that danger hides behind them.
+By default, I assume danger hides behind them.

 Positioning